The John Bahcall and the Balzan Fellowships

 Markus Ahlers received his PhD from the University of Hamburg, Germany, in 2007.
 Following completion of his degree, he worked as a postdoctoral fellow at the University of Oxford, UK, and the State University of New York in Stony Brook before joining WIPAC.
-Since March 2017, he is an assistant professor at the Niels Bohr Institute in Copenhagen, Denmark.
+Since March 2017, he has been an assistant professor at the Niels Bohr Institute in Copenhagen, Denmark.

 John Bahcall Fellow 2015-2016

 Keith Bechtol received his PhD in 2012 from Stanford University, where he contributed to several efforts aimed at understanding the origin of the extragalactic gamma-ray background.
 He has been an active member of the Fermi-LAT Collaboration since 2007.

 After receiving his PhD, Bechtol worked on the Dark Energy Survey (DES) at the University of Chicago’s Kavli Institute for Cosmological Physics.
 DES is a wide-field optical survey of the Southern Hemisphere.
 Bechtol and collaborators have identified several new ultrafaint satellite galaxies orbiting the Milky Way, which provide new targets to search for indirect dark matter signals.
 In 2014, Bechtol deployed to McMurdo station in Antarctica to prepare for the ANITA-III balloon flight.
 While at WIPAC, he worked on indirect dark matter searches, multimessenger constraints on the origin of the IceCube astrophysical neutrino signal, and detecting ultra-high-energy neutrinos via the radio technique.
-Bechtol is currently a staff scientist with the Large Synoptic Survey Telescope project.
-He will be joining the faculty in the Physics Department at UW–Madison in fall 2018.
+Bechtol is currently on the faculty in the Physics Department at UW–Madison.
 Find his UW website here.